lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Prefix, Domain Separators and CTX {#sec-domsep-and-ctx}

-When constructing the message representative `M'`, first a fixed prefix string is pre-pended which is the byte encoding of the ACSII string
+When constructing the message representative `M'`, first a fixed prefix string is pre-pended which is the byte encoding of the ASCII string
 "CompositeAlgorithmSignatures2025" which in hex is:

      436F6D706F73697465416C676F726974686D5369676E61747572657332303235